grammyjs/website/site/docs/plugins/commands.md

 ```

 If the `ignoreLocalization` was falsy instead we would have gotten "`ctx.commandSuggestion` equals `/pain`".
-We could add more filters like the above, with different parameters or `CommandGroups` to check against.
+We could add more filters like the above, with different parameters or `CommandGroup`s to check against.
 There are a lot of possibilities!

 ## Command Options